 Big Fun made—and was filled with—history.
 Sixty to seventy percent of the store was filled with items Steve Presser has acquired from warehouses: "oodles and oodles of old merchandise," most of it in the original packaging.
 Presser also bought toys from people's childhoods.
 G.I.
 Joes, Star Wars Action Figures, Atari and other older gaming systems, Polly Pockets, and My Little Pony were just a few of the notable items that ensured patrons’ childhoods would never end.
 Moreover, Big Fun bought and sold toys from as far back as the 1930s.
 That’s a lot of childhoods.

 After Marvin's death in 1998, Steve Presser's mother, Beverly, became his partner until she passed away in 2005.
 “I was so happy to be able to work with both of them,” Steve recalled.
 “It was a real 'mom and pop' shop.”

 In 2005, Steve Presser moved Big Fun to a much larger location across the street: the former space of High Tide, Rock Bottom at 1814 Coventry Road.
 Along with his merchandise, Presser brought over the old store's light fixtures, photo booth, glass cases, signs, the circus-like awning, and an enormous refrigerator retrieved from a mansion in Shaker Heights.
-After more than a quarter century, Big Fun pulled up stakes from Coventry Village and reopened in partnership with B. A. Sweetie Candy in a new "lifestyle center" in Orange Village.
+In 2018, after more than a quarter century, Big Fun pulled up stakes from Coventry Village and reopened in partnership with B. A. Sweetie Candy in a new "lifestyle center" in Orange Village.